Access to Records

 This chapter should be in conjunction with the Confidentiality Policy.

-The provisions for access to personal information or records held by Merton Council are contained in the Data Protection Act 2018.
+The provisions for access to personal information or records held by Merton Council are contained in the Data Protection Act 2018 (Subject Access Requests).
 Under this legislation, those in respect of whom personal information is held in any form have a right of access to the information.
 However, some information may need to be redacted or some documents within a file may need to be withheld, if one of the exceptions set out below applies.

 The Data Protection Act applies to both paper and manual records and records held electronically.
 It is important that electronic recording systems comply with the requirements for children and their families to easily find their story in a logical narrative.